wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OMFQuickStart.md

 ## Read a range of data events written using SDS

 In order to read the data back from the server that has been written, you can use the SDS REST API.
-Here is an example curl script that reads back a time range of values that have been written:
+The following is an example curl script that reads back a time range of values that have been written:

 ```bash
 curl "http://localhost:5590/api/v1/tenants/default/namespaces/default/streams/MyCustomContainer/Data?startIndex=2017-07-08T13:00:00Z&count=100"
 ```

-This command will return up to 100 values after the startIndex specified:
+The following command will return up to 100 values after the startIndex specified:

 ```json
 [{"Time":"2017-11-23T17:00:00Z","Measurement":50.0},{"Time":"2017-11-23T18:00:00Z","Measurement":60.0}]
 ```

-Both values that were entered were returned - up to 100 values after the specified timestamp would be returned.
+Both values that were entered were returned.
+Up to 100 values after the specified timestamp would be returned.

 For more information on SDS APIs see the [SDS](xref:sdsQuickStart) section of this documentation.